filakhtov/gentoo-use-docs/sys-devel/binutils.md

 # sys-devel/binutils

 ### cet
 Pass the `--enable-cet` option to the configure script.
+Remove the `-minidirect-branch` options from the `XXFLAGS` environment variables for the duration of the build.
 Enable support for CET (Intel's Control-Flow Enforcement Technology) - the Intel feature for helping prevent ROP (Return-Oriented Programming) and COP/JOP (Call/Jump Oriented Programming) style attacks via indirect branch tracking and a shadow stack.

 It is safe to disable this flag, however it will be beneficial to enable it on compatible systems for improved security.

-### default-gold
-Requires the `gold` flag to be enabled.
-Pass the `--enable-gold=default` option to the configure script.
-Ensure that the `ld.gold` linker is used by default, instead of the `ld.bfd` one, by installing it as the `ld` binary.

-It is recommended to enable this flag to use the `ld.gold` linker by default, unless there is any specific reason not to.

 ### doc
 Run `make info` during a build to produce info pages.
 They will be installed into a `/usr/share/doc/binutils-<VERSION>` directory.